 In working with thousands of CTE health science teachers across the US, we have heard many stories about the first year as a new teacher.
 The challenges range from unengaged students to poor classroom management.

 When looking to use our HealthCenter21 curriculum in their health science high school courses, health science instructors often ask questions like: “Do you have any tips for using HealthCenter21 successfully?” and “I have limited technology access… can I still use this curriculum?”

 Download this free eBook to learn the Do's & Dont's of Student Engagement.

 So you left your industry career to teach.
 Admirable!
-But what is it really like for new CTE teachers?
+But what is it really like for new career and technical education (CTE) teachers?
 While I'd love to say rainbows, unicorns, and engaged students, I hope we all know better!
 But while it's certainly not all bad, there are a few things that new CTE teachers should be prepared for when stepping into the classroom.

 Have you ever asked yourself: How can I teach career readiness skills when I'm not a career readiness expert?
 Teachers of all types are being asked to incorporate career readiness activities into their curriculum.
 Add to that that the curriculum must be engaging and with a real-life context for students.
 Yet teachers do not have as many resources available to help with this content as they do for their specific subject area.